• Skip to main content

 Which Name Comes First – Mama or Dada?

-As a mom, you may want your baby to say ‘mama’ first, but your partner may be secretly wishing for your baby’s first word to be ‘dada’.
-Still, some kids are just better able to say ”da” than ”ma”.
-It doesn’t mean that they love dada better.
-It’s a common belief that babies naturally say “dada” before “mama” because the ‘da’ sound is easier to make than the ‘ma’ sound.
+It's a common belief that babies naturally say "dada" before "mama" because the 'da' sound is easier to make than the 'ma' sound.
 But if the mom spends more time caring for the child, she might have a leg up, pointing out that babies will say the name of their caregiver first.

 How Can We Help Baby to Say “Mama” and “Dada”?

-The first thing we want you to do is to keep it low pressure! you can’t rush a baby’s development, but there are a few ways to help teach your child to say “mama” and “dada”.
-As children imitate their parents, continuously sound like mama and dada.
-If your little one senses pressure which often just comes from a well-meaning.
-If you are trying to work on “mama” in fun and playful ways like working on the ‘M’ sound and creating some opportunities to say mama or introduce sign language or pay attention that what your baby says.
+If you are trying to work on "mama" in fun and playful ways like working on the 'M' sound and creating some opportunities to say mama or introduce sign language or pay attention that what your baby says.
 And remember one thing the little one needs a lot of repetition.
 Interactivity is really important for babies because babies watch your face and mouth and try to copy you.

 Do Babies Really Mean it When they Call Mama and Dada?